 Courtesy Michael Wilkes

-Ken Murray, an Australian living in New York, is a descendant of the Harewell family who ran the pub in the 1830’s, told me: “The ‘Lady in Blue’ appears as a very life-like woman with long hair (occasionally wearing a hood) in the back rooms of the pub, such that workers ask her “are you looking for the phone?”… then she disappears.
+Ken Murray, an Australian living in New York, is a descendant of the Harewell family who ran the pub in the 1830’s, told me in 1999: “The ‘Lady in Blue’ appears as a very life-like woman with long hair (occasionally wearing a hood) in the back rooms of the pub, such that workers ask her “are you looking for the phone?”… then she disappears.
 She likes to move things around.. especially keys.
 A past resident (circa 1948) was trying to light the candles when someone unseen placed the matches into his hand.
 A few years ago she was seen carrying a try of empty beer bottles through the back door.”

 Licensing Details: